Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Introduction

 \end{teo}

-From this result we are able to disprove Perron's conjecture.
-More precisely, we show that if the extension of the Casson invariant modulo $p$ to the mod-$p$ Torelli group given in \cite{per} by B.~Perron was a well defined invariant of rational homology spheres, then its associated $2$-cocycle would be the pull-back to $\mathcal{M}_{g,1}[p]$ of a bilinear form on the $\Lambda^3H_p$ subgroup of the abelianization of $\mathcal{M}_{g,1}[p]$ satisfying all hypothesis of Theorem \ref{teo_tool-intro}, which contradicts Proposition \ref{prop-cocy_sp-intro}.
+Finally, from Proposition \ref{prop-cocy_sp-intro} we are able to disprove Perron's conjecture.
+More precisely, we show that if the extension of the Casson invariant modulo $p$ to the level-$p$ mapping class group given in \cite{per} by B.~Perron was a well defined invariant of rational homology spheres, then its associated $2$-cocycle would be the pull-back to $\mathcal{M}_{g,1}[p]$ of a bilinear form on the $\Lambda^3H_p$ subgroup of the abelianization of $\mathcal{M}_{g,1}[p]$ satisfying all hypothesis of Theorem \ref{teo_tool-intro}, which contradicts Proposition \ref{prop-cocy_sp-intro}.
 Therefore we have:

-\begin{cor} The extension of the Casson invariant modulo $p$ to the mod-$p$ Torelli group proposed by B. Perron is not a well defined invariant of rational homology spheres. \end{cor}
+\begin{cor} Given a prime number $p\geq 5$, the extension of the Casson invariant modulo $p$ to the level-$p$ mapping class group proposed by B. Perron is not a well defined invariant of rational homology spheres in $\mathcal{S}^3[p]$. \end{cor}

 \textbf{Plan of this paper.} In Section 2, we give preliminary results on Heegaard splittings, symplectic representations of the handlebody subgroups, Lie algebras of arithmetic groups and some homological tools that we will use throughout all this work.
 We will be somewhat detailed here, for we will often rely on explicit forms of classical homological results.
 We include these preliminaries and discussions to save the reader from having to search through the literature.
-In Section 3 we study the relation between rational homology $3$-spheres and mod-$d$ Torelli groups for any integer $d\geq 2$, and prove Theorem \ref{teo-criteri-intro}.
-In Section~4 we study the relation between families of $2$-cocycles on the mod-$p$ Torelli group and invariants of oriented rational homology $3$-spheres and prove Theorem \ref{teo_tool-intro}.
-In Section~5, we study the families of $2$-cocycles on the abelianization of the mod-$p$ Torelli group whose pull-back to the mod-$p$ Torelli group satisfy the hypothesis of Theorem \ref{teo_tool-intro}.
-Using this we finally prove Theorem \ref{teo-main-intro} and Corollary \ref{cor-perron-intro}.
+In Section 3 we study the relation between rational homology $3$-spheres and level-$d$ mapping class groups for any integer $d\geq 2$, and prove Theorem \ref{teo-criteri-intro}.
+In Section~4 we study the relation between families of $2$-cocycles on the level-$d$ mapping class group and invariants of oriented rational homology $3$-spheres in $\mathcal{S}^3[d]$ and prove Proposition \ref{propintro:invmorphism} and Theorems \ref{teo_tool-intro}, \ref{teo_tool-introd2}.
+In Section~5, for any prime $p\geq 5$, we study the families of $2$-cocycles on the abelianization of the level-$p$ mapping class group whose pull-back to the level-$p$ mapping class group satisfy the hypothesis of Theorem \ref{teo_tool-intro}.
+Using this we finally prove Proposition \ref{prop-cocy_sp-intro}, Theorem \ref{teo-main-intro} and Corollary \ref{cor-perron-intro}.

 Some of the arguments in the above sections rely on homological computations that are sometimes lengthy and could interrupt the flow of the arguments.
 We have therefore decided to postpone them to the Appendix as they could also be of independent interest.